Birding: A Hobby That Gives a ‘Euphoric Effect’ and Relieves AnxietyBirding: A Hobby That Gives a ‘Euphoric Effect’ and Relieves Anxiety

 0:00

 Devon Pope’s first thought about the brilliant orange-and-black bird perched outside her home office window was that someone’s exotic pet had escaped into her Michigan backyard.
 It looked too vivid, too dramatic to belong in the wild.
-When she looked it up, she discovered it was a Baltimore oriole, a bird that had been migrating past her home every single spring of her life without her ever noticing.
+When she looked it up, she discovered that it was a Baltimore oriole, a bird that had been migrating past her home every single spring of her life without her ever noticing.

 The case of mistaken identity led to Pope’s full-blown passion for birding—and, it turns out, a powerful form of therapy.
-The simple hobby of bird watching invites curiosity, mindfulness, and social engagement.
+The simple hobby of bird-watching invites curiosity, mindfulness, and social engagement.
 It improves mobility, lowers anxiety and depression, and forces the mind to stay in the present moment in ways that passive nature exposure does not.

 A Beautiful Distraction